 Allergic Fungal Sinusitis: Allergic sinusitis is more common in atopic people.
 Allergic rhinitis, nasal polyps, recurrent sinusitis, and asthma are some of the symptoms.
 Although Aspergillus species have been linked to allergic sinusitis, melanized molds are thought to be more common.

-Invasive Sinusitis: Invasive sinusitis is a unique illness that necessitates extensive diagnostic work-up and antifungal medication when the host is immunocompromised by Stem cell transplantation and neutropenia.
+Invasive Sinusitis: Invasive sinusitis is a unique illness that necessitates extensive diagnostic work-up and antifungal medication when the host is immunocompromised by stem cell transplantation and neutropenia.
 Hyphae can infiltrate mucosa and bone, causing bleeding, infarctions, and extend into the orbit of the eye and the brain.
-Because some Aspergillus species involved in invasive sinusitis may have decreased sensitivity to AmB so biopsy, culture, and antifungal susceptibility tests are critical.
+Because some Aspergillus species involved in invasive sinusitis may have decreased sensitivity to Amphoterici B, biopsy, culture, and antifungal susceptibility tests are critical.

 Aspergillosis causes mucoid casts containing Aspergillus hyphae to form in the trachea and bronchi, causing airway obstruction and presenting clinically as bilateral lower lobe infiltrates.
 AIDS patients and lung transplant recipients are both susceptible to obstructing bronchial aspergillosis.
 Bronchoscopy is required for diagnosis, and it may also be therapeutic if mucus plugs can be removed.